 Administrative enforcement notices are issued to recipients for non-compliance to the conditions set in environmental legislation.
-During the reporting period, no administrative enforcement notices were issued for non-compliance which is in line with the target set for the indicator.
+During the reporting period, one administrative enforcement notice was issued for non-compliance.
+This is in line with the target set.

-Authorisations (permits), in terms of the Nature Conservation Ordinance No. 19 of 1974 and its Regulations, are issued to facilities to, among other, keep wild animals in captivity for display, educational, show and rehabilitation purposes, grow and or sell protected plants, or keep wild animals within adequate enclosure.
+Authorisations (permits), under the Nature Conservation Ordinance No. 19 of 1974 and its Regulations, are issued to facilities to, among other, keep wild animals in captivity for display, educational, show and rehabilitation purposes, grow and or sell protected plants, or keep wild animals within adequate enclosure.
 Subject to the conditions of their permits, regular compliance inspections are conducted by CapeNature, and upon expiry of any permit, inspections are required for permit renewals.
-The entity conducted 223 compliance inspections (target = 40) of facilities during the reporting period.
+The Entity conducted 195 compliance inspections (target = 80) of facilities during the reporting period.

+During the reporting period, the increase in the number and scale of biodiversity crime incidents (and resultant arrests) continued.
 The illegal collection of succulent plants in the Succulent Karoo landscapes and the rate at which illegally harvested plants have been confiscated reached new heights.
-Upon detecting alleged contraventions of the Nature Conservation Ordinance No. 19 of 1974 or the Marine Living Resources Act No. 18 of 1998, or regulations proclaimed thereunder, enforcement actions are undertaken by CapeNature staff, who contribute to the drafting of completed criminal investigation dockets handed to the National Prosecuting Authority (NPA) by the investigating authority (SAPS) for consideration of formal prosecution.
-During the reporting period, a total of 60 (target = 20) completed criminal investigations were handed to the NPA for prosecution.
-The continued escalation of the illegal collection of succulent plants from the wild and resultant successful compliance and enforcement action resulted in the over-achievement of the target.
+Upon detecting alleged contraventions of the Nature Conservation Ordinance No. 19 of 1974 or the Marine Living Resources Act No. 18 of 1998, or regulations proclaimed thereunder, enforcement actions are undertaken by CapeNature staff, who contribute to the drafting of completed criminal investigation dockets handed to the National Prosecuting Authority (NPA) by the investigating authority, being the South African Police Service (SAPS), for consideration of formal prosecution.
+During the reporting period, a total of 42 (target = 30) completed criminal investigations were handed to the NPA for prosecution.